marcin228/marcin228/README.md

 ---

-This is my latest homework assignment: an Angular 20 demo using Signals:
+This is my latest homework assignment - an Angular 20 demo using Signals:
 * [angular20 + Signals](https://github.com/marcin228/angular20)

 Below you can find some other recruitment tasks that I have completed: